Foreign Body or Obstruction

 Why It’s Performed

-This procedure is done to relieve a blockage that prevents food and fluid from passing normally through the digestive tract.
+This procedure is performed to restore the normal passage of food and fluids through the digestive tract.
 Obstructions can cause vomiting, abdominal pain, dehydration, and damage to the intestinal lining.
-Left untreated, they can lead to perforation, infection (peritonitis), and death.
-Surgical removal is often life-saving.
+If left untreated, they can lead to intestinal perforation, infection (peritonitis), sepsis, and death.
+Surgical correction is often life-saving.

 Risks Involved

-Potential complications include infection, leakage from the intestinal incision, intestinal scar tissue or narrowing, and anesthetic risks.
-The risk increases if the intestinal tissue is already damaged or if the obstruction has been present for a long time, making early diagnosis and treatment important.
+Potential complications include infection, leakage from the intestinal incision, scar tissue or narrowing of the intestine, and anesthetic risks.
+The risk of complications increases if the intestinal tissue is already compromised or if the obstruction has been present for an extended period, making early diagnosis and treatment critical.

 Typical Recovery Time

-Most pets remain hospitalized for 1–3 days for fluid therapy, pain control, and close monitoring.
-After discharge, activity is restricted for about two weeks while the incision heals.
-A safety cone is used to prevent licking or chewing at the incision.
+Most pets remain hospitalized for 1–3 days for intravenous fluids, pain control, and close monitoring.
+After discharge, activity is restricted for approximately two weeks while the incision heals, and a safety cone is used to prevent licking or chewing at the surgical site.
 Most pets make a full recovery within 2–3 weeks.

 Our Approach